sagar-46/LeetCode/Easy/README.md

 485.Given a binary array nums, return the maximum number of consecutive 1's in the array.

+605.You have a long flowerbed in which some of the plots are planted, and some are not.
+However, flowers cannot be planted in adjacent plots. \
+&ensp; &emsp;Given an integer array flowerbed containing 0's and 1's, where 0 means empty and 1 means not empty, and an integer n, return true if n \
+&ensp; &emsp;new flowers can be planted in the flowerbed without violating the no-adjacent-flowers rule and false otherwise.

 704.Given an array of integers nums which is sorted in ascending order, and an integer target, write a function to search target in nums.
 If \
 &ensp;&emsp;target exists, then return its index.
 Otherwise, return -1.